robocorp/rcc/developer/README.md

 This developer toolkit uses both `tasks:` and `devTasks:` to enable tools.
 Pay attention for `--dev` flag usage.

-And `WARNING` ... this only works currently on Linux and Mac.
-Windows is missing some tools (sed and zip at least) that are needed in development cycle.

 ## One task to test the thing with robot

 ```